lehongquang1502/home_test/README.md

 **Rationale:** The source Help Center articles are highly structured, predominantly consisting of step-by-step instructions and bullet points.
 A 500-token limit provides a sufficient context window to encapsulate a complete troubleshooting step or feature description, thereby preventing context fragmentation.
 The 50-token overlap ensures that semantic context is preserved across chunk boundaries, providing the optimal retrieval context for the RAG agent to synthesize accurate responses.

-## Daily Job Logs

-The application is configured for deployment as a Scheduled Job on DigitalOcean.
-Live execution logs can be monitored here: [DigitalOcean App Platform Logs] *(Update with the actual URL upon deployment)*.

 ## Assistant Verification

 Below is a demonstration of the integrated assistant successfully querying the Vector Store to answer the sample question: "How do I add a YouTube video?"